Kintyre/ksconf/docs/source/cli.md

       -k PRESERVE_KEY, --preserve-key PRESERVE_KEY
                             Specify a key that should be allowed to be a duplication but should be preserved within the minimized output.
-For example, it may be esirable keep the 'disabled' settings in the local file, even if it's enabled by default.
+For example, it may be desirable keep the 'disabled' settings in the local file, even if it's enabled by default.

 ## ksconf sort